linkrjr/CDVAppInfo/README.md

     <plugin name="AppInfo" value="CDVAppInfo"/>

+## Features to be added ##

+- Ability to return Array or Dictionaty keys

 ## BUGS AND CONTRIBUTIONS ##
 The latest release version is available [on GitHub](https://github.com/linkrjr/CDVAppInfo) If you have a patch, fork my repo and send me a pull request.
 Submit bug reports on GitHub, please.